woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Add gross sales column to CSV export #6567

+1. Navigate to Analytics -> Revenue
+2. Adjust the date filter so that more than 25 rows are visible
+4. Click "Download"
+5. Click the download link in the email
+6. See gross sales column

 ### Fix a bug where the JetPack connection flow would not activate

 1. With a fresh install of wc-admin and woocommerce, go to the home screen